Yossi-Roset/AskAI/README.md

 - To use Azure OpenAI platform in the extension check "Enable Azure OpenAI".
 Select "Show Azure OpenAI Button" if you want the button to be visible.

+![](https://raw.githubusercontent.com/Yossi-Roset/AskAI/main/docs/img/AI_platforms1.3.png?raw=true)

 - To get your Key and URL: go to Azure OpenAI Studio, in the "Chat playground" click "Sample Code" choose "curl" and copy the key and the deployment URL.

-![](https://raw.githubusercontent.com/Yossi-Roset/AskAI/main/docs/img/AI_platforms1.3.png?raw=true)

 ***Python SSE (PandasAI)*** (Not Supported In SaaS)

-This is the most secure option, it uses OpenAI but it sends only the column names to OpenAI not the data itself.
+This is the most secured option, it uses OpenAI but it sends only the column names to OpenAI not the data itself.

 **Pros**
 Very secured – data stays on local user environment